GetScatter/watcheosio/README.md

 This watcher is meant to be extremely lightweight and fast.
 It has no dependencies and is a total of around 10kb.

+It is best used on either the same machine as the running node, or within the local network of the node.

+**Note that this gets actions from `get_block` so it does not catch inlines.**

 ## Installation

 `npm i -S watcheosio`